Skip to content

 Short answers, pulled from the story.

-Earth orbit rendezvous is a method for conducting round trip human flights to the Moon.
-It involves using space rendezvous to assemble and possibly fuel components of a translunar vehicle in low Earth orbit.
+Earth orbit rendezvous is a method for conducting round trip human flights to the Moon by assembling, and possibly fueling, components of a translunar vehicle in low Earth orbit using space rendezvous and docking techniques.
+The two main proposed approaches were in-space assembly of fueled spacecraft modules and in-space refueling of fully assembled spacecraft.

 Why did NASA reject Earth orbit rendezvous for the Apollo program?